jarusll/the-logs/index.md

 `"CL (and elisp!) provides the programmer with more than enough rope to hang themself."` - *elisp-koans*

+I like introspection.
+Thats one of the big reasons I like emacs & smalltalk.

 # 2022-03-29

 ### Plan for today